AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/planning/product-sku-limits.md

 ---
 title: Product limits best practices
 description: Learn best practices for configuring product Stock Keeping Units (SKUs) to maximize performance
-role: User
+role: Admin
 feature: Best Practices
 feature-set: Commerce
 ---

 # Best practices for product SKU configuration

-To maximize performance, configure a maximum of 10 million product Stocking Keeping Units (SKUs).
-This effective product maximum which is calculated as:
+To maximize performance, the recommended maximum for effective product Stocking Keeping Units (SKUs) is 10 million.
+This effective product maximum is calculated as:

 `Effective SKU = N\[SKUs\] * Stores/Websites * Customer Groups`

-Having more than the recommended maximum slows down product data retrieval and increases the time to complete Admin operations.
+Having more than the maximum number of effective SKUs slows down product data retrieval and increases the time to complete Admin operations.

 ## Affected products and versions